karkman/karkman.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: cv_karkman.pdf # you can also use external links here
-description: My acedemic CV
+description: Short verison of my CV.
+The ful lversion can be found from the PDF link
 toc:
   sidebar: left
 ---